sassoftware/saspy/saspy/doc/source/configuration.rst

     <module 'saspy.sascfg' from 'E:\\metis-master\\saspy_pip\\saspy\\sascfg.py'>
     >>>

-    # this is a case where it's in stalled from a repo on Linux:
+    # this is a case where it's installed from a repo on Linux:

     Linux-1> python3.5
     Python 3.5.1 (default, Jan 19 2016, 21:32:20)